premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 - White box testing usually begins early in the development cycle.
-It is conducted at lower levels, and includes unit and integration testing.
+It is conducted at lower levels and includes unit and integration testing.
 - Black box testing is mainly higher level, as in system and acceptance testing, so implementation comes later in the development cycle.

 </blockquote>